algosup/2023-2024-project-3-virtual-processor-team-2/documents/technical/technical.md

 ---

-## 4. Assembly language specifications
+## 4. Our new Assembly language specifications

 ### 4.1 **[Instruction set](#instruction-set)**
 - **Arithmetic and [bitwise operations](#bitwise-operation)**: